Advanced Marketing Tips Made Easy – the Marketing “Road Less Traveled”

 Don’t Just Say It, Show It: Videos and Webinars

-Do you think that you would be glued to your television during the most recent episode of “Game of Thrones” if you had to read the script, and only the script?
+Do you think that you would be glued to your television during the most recent episode of “Game of Thrones” if you had to read the script and only the script?
 No way.
 The same goes true for content on your law firm website.

-People are much more receptive to, and information can be more effectively imparted from, the use of videos rather than just as written text.
-What do you think would pack more of a punch, a long webpage of text or a two-minute video on a discrete topic?
+People are much more receptive to, and information can be more effectively imparted from, the use of videos rather than just as the written text.
+What do you think would pack more of a punch, a long webpage of text, or a two-minute video on a discrete topic?
 The video typically wins every time.